Diamond Stingily: Early life and education

 Stingily grew up in Chicago, Illinois.
 As a child, Stingily spent much of her time at her mother's hair salon in West Chicago.
+She played softball competitively from childhood up until graduating high school.
 Her father, Byron Stingily, is an R&B and house-music singer and her brother, Byron Stingily Jr., is a professional football player.

 Stingily studied creative writing at Columbia College.

 Work

-Stingily has exhibited at numerous galleries and museums, including Ramiken Crucible, Queer Thoughts, The Foire Internationale d'Art Contemporain (FIAC) at the Grand Palais, MOCAD Detroit, and at the New Museum in New York City.
+Stingily has exhibited at numerous galleries and museums, including the Institute of Contemporary Art (Miami), Greene Naftali Gallery, Kunstverein München, Wattis Institute for Contemporary Arts, Queer Thoughts, Art Basel Statements, Museum of Contemporary Art Detroit, and the New Museum in New York City.
 Stingily is a published author and holds a podcast-style radio show at Know Wave called The Diamond Stingily Show.

 Stingily's earliest project Forever in our Hearts opened at Egg in Chicago in 2014.
 The project simulated the artist's own death through a funeral arrangement and obituary.
 The show took place in a storefront display window.
 Accompanying the display, Stingily wrote an obituary-inspired poem that only existed online and in-print behind the window display.
 Egg is a project-based space in Chicago founded by artist Puppies Puppies and Forrest Nash (founder of art blog Contemporary Art Daily).

 In 2015, Stingily collaborated with artist Martine Syms in Syms' video work Notes on Gestures (2015).
 Stingily was featured as the central actor in the video which examined body language, reaction GIFs, and the phrase, "Everybody wanna be a black woman but nobody wanna be a black woman."
 Stingily stayed in New York after their collaboration.

 After moving to New York Stingily began creating and showing her Kaas works in group exhibitions such as The End of Violent Crime at Queer Thoughts and Denude at Ramiken Crucible.